 While much has been written about the financial aspects of merging companies, far less attention has been paid to the human element.
 In order for a newly-founded company of two to thrive and prosper, management has to be skilled at working with all the people involved in the newfound operation.

-Key Element of Success
+Key Elements of Company Merger Success

 In the Ottawa Citizen online article "Managing post-merger consolidation," human resources guru Jeffrey Sonnenfeld says: "Take at least as much time as you spend with your financial analysts and spend it with your employees.
 People care about where they work.
 Make them strategic partners."